mbejda/firedeploy/README.md

 - Does not use Firebase modules
 - Size < 10mb
-- Has only 6 dependencies
+- Only has 7 dependencies
 - Can be used as a module dependency or as a CLI

 ### Installation